-In national security affairs and the conduct of foreign policy that might result in the use of armed force, the President draws on the authority vested in him as Commander in Chief.
+In national security affairs and the conduct of foreign policy that might result in the use of armed force, the President draws on the authority vested in him as commander in chief.
 However, the Framers were in agreement that significant war-related powers must also reside in the Congress.
-Indeed, as Figure 1 indicates, Article I, Section 8 lays out extensive and explicit war-related powers granted to the Congress.
+Indeed, as Figure 5-1 indicates, Article I, Section 8, lays out extensive and explicit war-related powers granted to the Congress.
 The Declaration of Independence and Bill of Rights both reflect the Framers' distrust of standing armies unaccountable to a legislature.
 Their design of American democratic institutions separating the power to declare war from the power to command or direct military forces in wartime was meant to ensure that the President was unable to make war alone.
-It is important to note that rather than giving the President the power, the Framers deliberately elected to give Congress the sole authority to declare war.
-The historical record shows that, in practice, Congress has not been the initiator of all significant military actions, and that there has been a struggle for power between the two branches over war powers.
+It is important to note that rather than giving the President the power to declare war with the "advice and consent of the Senate," like they had done with the treaty power, the Framers deliberately elected to give Congress the sole authority to declare war.
+The historical record shows that, in practice, Congress has not been the initiator of all significant military actions and that there has been a struggle for power between the two branches over war powers.

-This brief survey of constitutional powers relevant to the conduct of national security policymaking highlights the Framers' intent for policymaking and implementation to be a shared process across the legislative and executive branches.
+This brief survey of constitutional powers relevant to the conduct of national security policymaking highlights the Framers' intent that policymaking and implementation be a shared process across the legislative and executive branches.
 The Framers' design of shared and separate powers resulted in a policymaking framework that requires both cooperation and coordination to achieve anything of real significance in national security affairs.